heytulsiprasad/alert-me-google-meet/README.md

 Absolutely.
 I'd love you to do it.
 I'll share steps how you can install this now.
 Make sure to create issues if you come across any bugs, its always better to discuss tech in public.

-## How to install the alpha version?
+## How to install the latest version?

-First off, download `alert-me-v0.1.0.zip` asset from the [releases](https://github.com/heytulsiprasad/alert-me-google-meet/releases/tag/v0.1.0-alpha) section.
+First off, download `alert-me-v0.1.0.zip` asset from the [releases](https://github.com/heytulsiprasad/alert-me-google-meet/releases) section.

 Once downloaded, unzip the file and open Google Chrome.
 You can go inside **Menu > More Tools > Extensions** or visit `chrome://extensions`.
 Then toggle the **Developer Mode** button.